clov3r/bank_ocr_kata/README.md

 # Bank OCR kata

-This repository contains fixture files for the [Bank OCR kata](http://codingdojo.org/kata/BankOCR/) along with some rspec and minitest setup to get you started to play with the kata.
+**Warning!** This repo contains a [partial] solution for the [Bank OCR kata](http://codingdojo.org/kata/BankOCR/).
+If you are trying to solve the kata yourself, you may not want to view the source in this repository.

+This repo was forked from https://github.com/dvrensk/bank_ocr_kata, which provides fixtures for the kata use cases and rspec setup.

-The setup does two things for you, through the files `spec/spec_helper.rb` or `test/helper.rb`:
+The setup does two things for you, through the file `spec/spec_helper.rb`:

 1. It loads `lib/bank_ocr.rb` (but no other files). **Warning!**
 This is not Rails, and there is no autoloading.
 Any other files in which you put code